-Dr. Memarzadeh is often the guest of honor at The Ovarian Cancer Circle's fundraising events, where she presents the latest research being conducted in the G.O.
+G.O.
 [Gynecologic Oncology] Discovery Lab that she runs.
-"Sanaz communicates the science of her work so clearly, and with such inspiration, that our guests often walk out of there donating even more money than they'd planned," Babbini says.
+"Sanaz communicates back to L.A. for tests, treatments and the science of her work so clearly, and with such inspiration, that our guests Still, the cancer advanced, and Robin often walk out of there donating even more money than they'd planned," Babbini says.

-EVERY YEAR SINCE SHE FOUNDED THE
+IN THE EARLIEST DAYS OF THE OVARIAN EVERY YEAR SINCE SHE FOUNDED THE